wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-apps-bots-connectors/includes/configure-manage-apps.md

 ## Customize tabs

 Owners and team members can add custom tabs to a channel, private chat, or group chat to help integrate their cloud services.
 When you create a channel, the conversations and files tabs are created by default.
 In a private chat, the conversations, files, organization, and activity tabs are created by default.
-You can design and add custom tabs to these default ones to help users access and manage the data they need or use the most.
+You can design and add custom tabs to these default tabs to help users access and manage the data they need or use the most.